How to build an AI triage workflow in Zendesk: a step-by-step guide

 Let’s be honest, manually sorting through a mountain of Zendesk tickets is a grind.
 Every support manager knows there has to be a better way than just assigning tickets round-robin or based on who shouts the loudest.
 The goal is to have a smart system that figures out what a ticket is about, who needs to see it, and how urgent it is, all on its own.

-That’s the whole point of an AI triage workflow: less manual drudgery, quicker replies, and a support team that isn't constantly bogged down in the queue.
+That’s the whole point of an AI triage workflow: less manual effort, quicker replies, and a support team that is empowered to focus on complex tasks rather than getting bogged down in the queue.

 The good news?
 Setting this up is probably easier than you think.
-The tricky part is that it often feels like you need a team of developers and a six-month project plan to get it off the ground.
+Zendesk is a world-class platform that provides the infrastructure needed to get these workflows off the ground efficiently.

 In this guide, we'll walk you through exactly how to build an AI triage workflow in Zendesk.
-We’ll look at two different ways to get it done:
+We’ll look at two different ways to get it done in 2026:

 By the end, you'll have a clear plan to get your ticket triage on autopilot and give your team more time to actually help customers.